mozilla/normandy/docs/ops/config.rst

     The time in seconds to cache the public keys retrieved from x5u URLs when verifying signatures.
 Set to 0 to disable caching.

+.. envvar:: DJANGO_X5U_ERROR_CACHE_TIME

+    :default: ``5``

+    The time in seconds to cache errors while trying to retrieve public keys from x5u URLs when verifying signatures.
+Set to 0 to disable error caching.

+.. envvar:: DJANGO_X5U_REQUEST_TIMEOUT

+    :default: ``0.5``

+    The time in seconds to wait to receive a response from the server when requesting x5u URLs to verify signatures.
+A value of 0 means no timeout.

 .. envvar:: DJANGO_AUTOGRAPH_X5U_CACHE_BUST

     :default: Unset